-The duties of the Chief Social Work Officer post are: -
+The duties of the Chief Social Work Officer post are:-

-- To promote values and standards of professional practice, including all relevant national Standards and Guidance, and ensure adherence with the Codes of Practice issued by the Scottish Social Services Council for social service employers. - 2.
-To work with Human Resources and responsible senior managers to ensure that all social service workers practice in line with the SSSC's Code of Practice and that all registered social service workers meet the requirements of the regulatory body; - 3.
-To establish a Practice Governance Group or link with relevant Clinical and Care Governance arrangements designed to support and advise managers in maintaining and developing high standards of practice and supervision in line with relevant

-- guidance, including, for example, the Practice Governance Framework: Responsibility and Accountability in Social Work Practice (SG 2011); - 4.
+- To promote values and standards of professional practice, including all relevant national Standards and Guidance, and ensure adherence with the Codes of Practice issued by the Scottish Social Services Council for social service employers. - To work with Human Resources and responsible senior managers to ensure that all social service workers practice in line with the SSSC's Code of Practice and that all registered social service workers meet the requirements of the regulatory body; - 3.
+To establish a Practice Governance Group or link with relevant Clinical and Care Governance arrangements designed to support and advise managers in maintaining and developing high standards of practice and supervision in line with relevant guidance, including, for example, - the Practice Governance Framework: Responsibility and Accountability in Social Work Practice (SG 2011); - 4.
 To ensure that the values and standards of professional practice are communicated on a regular basis and adhered to and that local guidance is reviewed and updated periodically. - 5.
-To appoint Mental Health Officers under the Mental Health Acts (approval as Mental Health Officers is restricted to those members of staff who have satisfactorily completed the approved training course) - 6.
-To provide professional leadership for social workers and staff in social work services and: - - a) To support and contribute to evidence-informed decision making and practice at professional and corporate level - by providing appropriate professional advice; - b) To seek to enhance professional leadership and accountability throughout the organisation to support the quality of service and delivery; - c) To support the delivery of social work's contribution to achieving local and national outcomes; - d) To promote partnership working across professions and all agencies to support the delivery of integrated services; - e) To promote social work values across corporate agendas and partner agencies; - f) Lead a learning and development function which supports qualified staff and ensures a robust workforce plan for the social care profession with the capacity and skills to deliver on statutory duties.4 - 7.
-To provide advice and contribute to decision-making in the Council and Health and Social Care Partnership in the context of - a) Effective governance arrangements for themanagement of the complex balance of need, risk and civil liberties, in accordance with professional standards; - b) Appropriate systems required to 1) promote continuous improvement and 2) identify and address weak and poor practice; The development and monitoring of implementation of appropriate care governance arrangements; - c) Approaches in place for learning from critical public protection incidents, which could include through facilitation of local authority involvement in the work of Child Protection Committees, Adult Support and Protection Committees and Offender Management Committees where that will result in the necessary learning within local authorities taking place; - Requirements that only registered social workers undertake those functions reserved in legislation or are accountable for those functions described in guidance; - e) Workforce planning and quality assurance, including safe recruitment practice, probation/mentoring arrangements, managing poor performance and promoting continuous learning and development for staff; - f) Continuous improvement, raising standards and evidence-informed good practice, including the development of person-centred services that are focussed on the needs of people who use services and support; - g) The provision and quality of practice learning experiences for social work students and effective workplace assessment arrangements, in accordance with the SSSC

-Code of Practice for Employers of Social Service Workers;
+To provide professional leadership for social workers and staff in social work services and: - a) To support and contribute to evidence-informed decision making and practice at professional and corporate level by providing appropriate professional advice; - b) To seek to enhance professional leadership and accountability throughout the organisation to support the quality of service and delivery; - c) To support the delivery of social work's contribution to achieving local and national outcomes; - d) To promote partnership working across professions and all agencies to support the delivery of integrated services; - e) To promote social work values across corporate agendas and partner agencies. - 6.
+To provide advice and contribute to decision-making in the Council and Health and Social Care Partnership in the context of- - a) Effective governance arrangements for the management of the complex balance of need, risk and civil liberties, in accordance with professional standards:

+- b) Appropriate systems required to 1) promote continuous improvement and 2) identify and address weak and poor practice; - c) The development and monitoring of implementation of appropriate care governance arrangements; - d) Approaches in place for learning from critical incidents, which could include through facilitation of local authority involvement in the work of Child Protection Committees, Adult Support and Protection Committees and Offender Management Committees where that will result in the necessary learning within local authorities taking place; - e) Requirements that only registered social workers undertake those functions reserved in legislation or are accountable for those functions described in guidance; - f) Workforce planning and quality assurance, including safe recruitment practice, probation/mentoring arrangements, managing poor performance and promoting continuous learning and development for staff; - g) Continuous improvement, raising standards and evidence-informed good practice, including the development of person-centred services that are focussed on the needs of people who use services and support; - h) The provision and quality of practice learning experiences for social work students and effective workplace assessment arrangements, in accordance with the SSSC Code of Practice for Employers of Social Service Workers;

-8. Decisions in relation to: -
+7. Decisions in relation to:-